 Making too many mistakes might lead to your goods being seized, or that you need to pay heavy penalties.

-Speaking the truth, investors who want access to untapped markets (or in China’s case, fairly untapped market) need to put in more work, cautiousness and time, before reaping the yields.
+Speaking the truth, investors who want access to untapped markets (or in China’s case, fairly untapped markets) need to put in more work, cautiousness, and time, before reaping the yields.

-If you export electronics to China for example, you need to mark your products with the country’s own quality certificate mark, called CCC.
-Getting the mark takes time and require that you hire a credible agent, if you don’t have sufficient experience of trading in China.
+If you export electronics to China, for example, you need to mark your products with the country’s own quality certificate mark, called CCC.
+Getting the mark takes time and requires that you hire a credible agent if you don’t have sufficient experience of trading in China.

 The process to get the mark takes months and will require that you allow Chinese personnel entering your factory, doing an initial inspection, followed by annual inspections.